JohnEBoyBaby/i.Q/README.md

 https://www.youtube.com/watch?v=z9C2NxO_dJs

-... their were colors flying and children crying all around the chosen ones ... the loading had begun ... they were flying mother nature's silver seed to a new home in the 'sun' ... to a new home in the 'son' ...
+... there were colors flying and children crying all around the chosen ones ... the loading had begun ... they were flying mother nature's silver seed to a new home in the 'sun' ... to a new home in the 'son' ...

 The more you know ... one thing we do know ...
 TRUTH is the WAY to LIFE with G_D ... and 'we' are 'all' about to 'ENJOY THE SHOW' ...
 WORD?
 MATTHEW 5:8 KEEP YOUR PUREHEART.
 YOU ARE GOING TO NEED IT.
 WORD.